-1. The Tribal Prosecutor's Office shall identify by memo, each fiscal year, the person(s) authorized to make purchases on behalf of the Prosecutor's Office.
-Such authority shall also identify the authority to sign contracts authorized by the Prosecutor for the purchase of goods and services, provided that such goods and services are specified with the approved budget of the Tribal Prosecutor's Office.
+The Election Board shall identify by memo, each fiscal year, the person(s) authorized to make purchase on behalf of the Election Board.
+Such authority shall also identify the authority to sign contracts authorized by the Election Board for the purchase of goods and services, provided that such goods and services are specified with the approved budget of the Election Board.